magento/merchdocs/src/stores/attribute-product-create.md

 1. If the attribute is to be available for search, set **Use in Search** to `Yes`.

+   - Set the **Search Weight** value to control where the item appears in search results.

+   - Set the **Visible in Advanced Search** as needed.

 1. To include the attribute in Product Compare, set **Comparable on Storefront** to `Yes`.

 1. For dropdown, multiple select, and price fields, do the following: